-A Sample Profit and Loss Statement to Follow
+A Sample Profit and Loss Statement for Small Business to Follow

-Knowing the line items to include, let’s take a look at a sample profit and loss statement.
+Now that you know how to make a profit and loss statement, let’s take a closer look at a sample profit and loss statement.
 This way, you have a visual guide to follow as you create your own.
-Keep in mind that your final statement will be in graph form (not bullets).
+Keep in mind that your final P&L statement will be in graph form (not bullets).

 Once you’ve added your company name and address to the top left corner of the sheet, include a line for the title and timeline, as follows:

 - Company ABC